New Event! Join us January 28th in Durham, NC for Cocktails and Cloud Governance Register Now ❯

 Example: Verify Code Ownership Against Okta #

 Every CODEOWNERS file makes a promise: these people are responsible for this code.
 But when engineers leave, CODEOWNERS files don't update themselves.
-This query finds ownership gaps by joining Git file content with Okta user status.
+This query finds ownership gaps by joining Git file content with identity data from your IdP.

 WITH codeowners_parsed AS (